 The benefits of cleaning up the damage yourself include that it is likely to save you some money upfront.
 However, you may still need to pay for cleaning solution and for renting any professional-grade cleaning equipment, if it's not covered in your insurance policy.
 Materials for repairs should also factor into your budget.
 Handling cleanup yourself also takes time and can be mentally and emotionally taxing.

 Advantages to hiring professionals for cleanup include getting the cleanup completed faster and done right the first time.
 Our services may be covered under your insurance policy, which may take much of the financial burden off of you.
 We are also experienced with the processes insurance companies require.
 If you are finding it difficult to talk to your insurance company about restoration services following a fire, let us help you out.

 When fire remediation may be needed, it is a good idea to get it taken care of right away.
 The sooner our professionals can get in to assess the damage and start cleaning up, the more property we may be able to save.
 We treat your home and property with the care it deserves, and we work with your insurance company throughout the process.
-For additional questions regarding our process and services, call United Water Restoration at 386-487-4866 or contact us online.
+For additional questions regarding our process and services, call United Water Restoration Group at 800-430-5838 or contact us online.